Ercolano – a forgotten city

 The best starting point will be Naples.
 It is the closest large city with an airport.
 From two stations: Napoli Porta Nolana and Napoli Garibaldi (main railway station), goes the Circumvesuviana train towards Sorrento.
 20 minutes later it is already at the Ercolano station.
 At this point you should also get off if you are going to Vesuvius.
 Unfortunately, I will not tell you the tickets price, because I had a card at that time (something like the Naples Pass).
 Thanks to it, I could travel by public transport and enter museums for free (including Pompeii and Ercolano).
 However, you have to pay for additional bus that takes you from Ercolano train station to the museum.
 It takes several minuits and believe me that walk is not the best solution there. 😀

 The journey to the Ercolano from Naples took us no more than 40 minutes.
 It was the end of September and the weather was fantastic.
 The sun was still hot, but very pleasent.
 Short pants fit still to this climate.
 There were also less tourists, though this may be due to the fact that some of them are only going to Pompeii.
 It’s good for us, but it’s a pity for them!
 Ercolano has a completely different story, as you will notice at the very beginning of your visit.
 See how below of the level of the contemporary city is located.
 Why such a difference?
 During the Vesuvius eruption of 24 August 79, Ercolano was completely flooded by volcanic mud.
-In this way, the city was forgotten until the eighteenth century, in which it was discovered again by accident.
+The city covered by mud, was forgotten until the eighteenth century, in which it was discovered again by accident.
 In 1709, during the excavation of the well, a piece of the theater was found.
 Since then, archaeological research has been ongoing to this day.
 Probably the whole city will never see the light of day again, because some of the buildings are located under contemporary buildings.

 What else distinguishes Ercolano?